joviwyel/MovieDB/README.md

 ## Demo video URL: https://www.youtube.com/watch?v=rE5Uz4C_JIo

 ## How to deploy this application with Tomcat:
 You can either use gui to deploy war file into Tomcat or do it in Terminal.
 By gui:
 Go to AWS Tomcat manager webapp -> WAR file to delpoy -> Choose File and deploy.

 Use Terminal:
-1. inside your repo, use 'mvn package' to build the war file.
+1. Inside your repo, use 'mvn package' to build the war file.
-2. copy war file into Tomcat webapps folder cp ./target/*.war /var/lib/tomcat9/webapps/
+2. Copy war file into Tomcat webapps folder cp ./target/*.war /var/lib/tomcat9/webapps/

-After that, Tomcat web apps should have the new war file.
+After that, Tomcat web apps should have the new war file "cs122b-spring21-team-10-p1".

 ## Substring matching design:
 + Our searching support substring matching searching.
 When user type in characters, will find all strings that contain the pattern anywhere.
 User don't need to type in any special characters.